FocusMimicking and modeling human cognition

 - Teaching is … self-teaching through recursive learning cycles

 SynopsisA Cognitive Architecture is a computer model of the human mind.
 That is, a Cognitive Architecture is an electronic system designed to mimic the structural properties and the behaviors of an intelligent cognitive system.
 Many have been developed, principally as tools to investigate and refine theories of cognition.
-Some prominent examples include:
+Most have been strongly influenced by:

 - ACT-R (Adaptive Control of Thought – Rational) (John R. Anderson, Christian Lebiere) – inspired by cognitive neuroscience, aims to define the basic and irreducible operations that enable the human mind